 If you ever find yourself the victim of civil forfeiture, it may seem impossible to recover your property, but an attorney with experience handling such claims may be able to help.
 At Morgan & Morgan, attorney AnneMarie Sgarlata has experience litigating civil forfeiture claims for the DOJ and she now helps owners get their property back.

-If you’ve had property seized by law enforcement through civil forfeiture and want help trying to get it back, contact Morgan & Morgan today for a free case evaluation to find out if our civil forfeiture attorneys can help recover what’s yours.
+If you’ve had property seized by law enforcement through civil forfeiture and want help trying to get it back, contact Morgan & Morgan today for a free case evaluation.